 - 1. Chapter 14 in The Canadian Writer's Workplace pgs.
 156 164 - 2.
 Chapter 18 in The Canadian Writer's Workplace pgs.
 188 198 - 3.
 Be prepared for a quiz on this homework. - 4.
 Prepare 3 questions that have arisen from your reading that you would like to have answered.
-These will be submitted to your facilitator on the first day of your course.
+You will be instructed on how to submit these questions to your facilitator on the first day of your course